znsio/specmatic-documentation/download/older_releases.md

 Date: 3rd February 2021

 What's new:
-- Bug fix for building the Qontract bundle in a mono repo
+- Bug fix for building the Specmatic bundle in a mono repo

 ### Release 0.21.2